 Completing a team list may be required to participate in some Pokémon video game tournaments.
 A team list allows players to note the Pokémon, moves, and other traits of their teams.
 The Tournament Organizer will provide players with a team list to fill out if it is required.

 The rules and restrictions on card selection and deck construction for TCG events and the Pokémon and items allowed when building a team for video game events are as specified by the tournament's format.
 The format also dictates how many games are played, how much time is allowed for each game, and how these games are to be resolved.

 The rules established by the Pokémon Organized Play staff.
 These rules must be followed at tournaments by Play!
 Pokémon players, Tournament Organizers, Judges, and others in order for the event to be a Play!
 Pokémon sanctioned event.
 The Tournament Rules are found on the Tournament Rules and Resources page.

 The ultimate Play!
 Pokémon Championship Series event of the year.
-Players earn invites to this tournament via qualifying events held earlier in the year.
-Players compete in different age divisions to become the sole World Champion in their age divisions.
+Players earn invitations to this tournament by earning Championship Points at Premier Events held earlier in the year.
+Players compete in different age divisions to become the sole World Champion in their age division.